aleksey-stukalov/workshop/README.md

 ## Time
  Estimated time to complete this lab is 3 hours.
+ The estimation is given for developers, who have general (basic) knowledge of Java SE.

 ## You will learn how to
  * Create a project on the CUBA Platform